UoW-CPC/rabbda-university-portal/README.md

 you can access the tutorial [here](https://www.cloudera.com/tutorials/building-a-sentiment-analysis-application/.html).

-Following the instruction of this tutorial, you can create your own classification model so to perform sentiment analysis on several semi-structured data, e.g. assessing students feedback of it is positive or negative.
+Following the instruction of this tutorial, you can create your own classification model so to perform sentiment analysis on several semi-structured data, e.g. assessing students feedback if it is positive or negative.

 #### Iteration 4 - Ingesting relational data with Sqoop